JMRI/JMRI/scripts/HOWTO-distribution.md

 - Upload the Linux, Mac OS X and Windows files to sourceforge

-Download from CI, check integrity (make sure compressed files not expanded), then do (replace "user" with your SourceForge.net user name; must have SSH keys for SourceForge.net set up)
+ - Download from CI, check integrity (make sure compressed files not expanded), then do (replace "user" with your SourceForge.net user name; must have SSH keys for SourceForge.net set up)

-(If you use a browser to download instead of curl, make sure the .tgz wasn't auto-expanded)
+ - (If you use a browser to download instead of curl, make sure the .tgz wasn't auto-expanded)

-(the "./testrelease 4.1.4" local script on shell.sf.net does the following steps, except for the edit, of course)
+ - (The "./testrelease 4.1.4" local script on shell.sf.net does the following steps, except for the edit, of course)
 ```
     ssh user,jmri@shell.sf.net create
     ssh user,jmri@shell.sf.net